Apache 2.0

 if articleURL == "" {

-return "", errors.New("articleURL is required", http.StatusBadRequest)
+return "", errors.New("articleURL is empty", http.StatusBadRequest)

 }